Buckskin Frank Leslie: Marries Mary Killeen

-Confronts with James Young
+Confrontations with James Young

 James Young had two encounters with Buckskin Frank Leslie and Leslie backed down both times.
 Young was an early arrival in Tombstone, Arizona and had worked in the Contention mine, and staked a claim nearby.
 When he found that Leslie had jumped his claim, Young approached him with a shotgun, and beckoned him to go back to town quickly.
 Leslie shrugged it off, and explained that he had heard that some others were about to jump Young's claim, and he had gone there to help him stand them off.
 When the news about the stand-off went around town, James Young's prestige rose, and Frank Leslie's faltered some.
-Later, when Leslie met Young in a store, unarmed and with his back turned, Leslie pulled his gun out of its holster, and was about to use it.
-The woman store-owner screamed and jumped between the two men.
-Again, Buckskin shrugged it off, and said he was just checking his six-gun to see that it was in good working order.
+Later, when Leslie met Young, unarmed and with his back turned, in a store, Leslie pulled his gun out of its holster and was about to use it.
+The woman store owner screamed and jumped between the two men.
+Again, Buckskin shrugged it off and said he was just checking his six-gun to see that it was in good working order.

 Kills Billy Claiborne

 A major fire swept Tombstone on May 26, 1882, which destroyed Knapp & Leslie's Cosmopolitan Saloon.
-The partners decided against rebuilding, and Leslie took a job tending bar at the Oriental Saloon, one of the few buildings still standing.
+The partners decided against rebuilding and Leslie took a job tending bar at the Oriental Saloon, one of the few buildings still standing.